ChengduDreamer/whiteboard/README.md

 Brief introduction:

-	1.Double-clicking on drawn text allows it to enter edit mode again for adjustments.
+	Double-clicking on drawn text allows it to enter edit mode again for adjustments.
-	2.When the mouse changes to a hand icon, you can select shapes, drag them to change their position, and also delete them using a button.
+	When the mouse changes to a hand icon, you can select shapes, drag them to change their position, and also delete them using a button.

 <img width="601" alt="1735705522435" src="https://github.com/user-attachments/assets/bfa193fc-65f1-44e1-b996-fb1ec3fff0cd" />